 The postpartum doula offers many services to her clients, but her main goals are to help "mother the mother" and nurture the entire family as they transition into life with a newborn.
 This would include doing things to help the mom and dad feel more confident in their roles, sharing education on family adjustment and tending to the unique needs of the new mother (american pregnancy association, the postpartum doula, www.americanpregnancy.org).

 An Antepartum Doula's role is similar to that of a Postpartum Doula in that they both provide care for the mother and her family.
 The difference here is that an Antepartum Doula's main focus is supporting the mother during her pregnancy.
 She provides non-medical support to women, who may be on bed rest due to a high risk pregnancy, have severe morning sickness, or a single mother who needs help with other children in her home.

 Emotional Support - by providing help and encouragement with issues that a client may be experiencing and a listening ear.
 Recognizing the signs and symptoms with postpartum depression, education on treatment and self care; and providing referrals to specialist in this area.

-Informational Support - by providing resources such as; books, support group information, websites, and referrals to local area professionals who work with expectant and postpartum women.
+Informational Support - by providing resources such as; books, articles, support group information, websites, and referrals to local area professionals who work with expectant and postpartum women.